 - Navigate to Apps & Services and click the app.

-- In the App Information tab, copy the App ID key from the App Submission API Keys panel.
+- On the Upload Your App File screen, copy the App ID key from the Additional information section.

 The API provides a mechanism to ensure that concurrent API calls do not cause resource updates to be overwritten.
 To update a resource, you send a GET request to obtain the current value of the resource, and then send a PUT request to update the value.
 The GET response includes an ETag, which is unique to the current value of the resource.
 You return the ETag in the PUT request.
 The request fails if the ETag value does not match the value on the server, because a mismatch indicates that the resource value has changed since you issued the GET request.